 Vitamin D supplementation may reduce TPO antibody levels.
 One study of 102 patients with newly diagnosed autoimmune thyroid disease shows a significant reduction in TPO antibodies after three months of vitamin D supplementation.

 Selenium supplementation may also reduce TPO antibody levels.
 One blind, placebo-controlled study of women with autoimmune thyroiditis suggests that selenium supplementation may improve inflammation.

 Other common nutrient deficiencies include B vitamins, iron or ferritin, iodine, or zinc.
 Work with your doctor to confirm any nutrient deficiencies with lab testing.
 It is easy to treat with the appropriate supplements.

 Although about 70% of the risk for developing autoimmune thyroid disease is due to family background, several environmental toxins like radiation, iodine excess, pesticides, or chemical exposure may still trigger TPO antibodies.

 Stress is anything that disrupts the body's natural balance (homeostasis), so while this advice may sound trite, stress can affect virtually every system in your body.
 Stress can be anything from significant life shifts or a heavy workload to blood sugar imbalance, too much exercise, reduced sleep quality, environmental toxins, and more.

 Not only is sleep important for your overall health, but it's also a powerful form of treatment for autoimmune conditions.
 Adequate sleep can lower inflammation, heal, and restore damaged tissue.

-The above information is not intended to diagnose, treat, cure, or prevent diseases.
-We recommend that you work with your Paloma care team to learn how to optimize your thyroid health.
+The above information is not a diagnosis, treatment, cure for thyroid disease.
+We recommend that you work with your Paloma Health care team to learn how to optimize your thyroid health.